 Proposals for new housing within these built up area boundaries will be supported in principle.
 All areas outside of the built up area boundaries are classed as Countryside.
-New housing within the Countryside will be strictly controlled and limited to dwellings for rural workers, Rural Exception Sites2 and replacement dwellings.
+New housing within the Countryside will be strictly controlled and limited to dwellings for rural workers, Rural Exception Sites2, replacement dwellings, conversion of buildings of a permanent construction, construction of houses with exceptional design and appropriate development of brownfield land beyond any BUAB in accordance with Policy H4.

-In the event that during the plan period the strategic housing allocation for the Neighbourhood Area increases, all development should be located to make best use of existing or planned infrastructure including easy access to public transport and the highways network.
+In the event that during the plan period the strategic housing allocation for the Neighbourhood Area increases, any new residential development should be located to make best use of existing or planned infrastructure or new infrastructure to accompany the new residential units.